johanbrandhorst/blog/content/post/serverless-application-stack.md

 * Hard to test locally

-  The environment in which Lambda's are executed are not reproducible locally, so getting confidence in your code often requires deploying it.
+  The environments in which Lambda's are executed are not reproducible locally, so getting confidence in your code often requires deploying it.

 These, among others, make me hesitant to use Lambda for hobby projects or